14all-agency/shopify-llms-txt-directory/https-www-georginatalfana-com.md

   Updated: 2025-08-17T06:48:15Z
 - [Copy of Duke of Edinburgh's Award expeditions](https://www.georginatalfana.com/pages/copy-of-duke-of-edinburghs-award-expeditions): Georgina is an accredited expeditions assessor and can train groups up to gold level.
 She can also help you organise your qualifying expedition ven...
   Updated: 2025-09-29T10:04:21Z
+- [Your privacy choices](https://www.georginatalfana.com/pages/data-sharing-opt-out): As described in our Privacy Policy, we collect personal information from your interactions with us and our website, including through cookies and s...
+  Updated: 2025-10-18T19:43:16Z

 ## Policies